CPEN432/cpen432.github.io/index.md

 ### Grading

-#### Projects (40%)
+**Projects (40%):**
-There will be 4-5 programming assignments that collectively count towards 40% of your _raw_ final grade.
+There will be 4-5 programming assignments.
 The majority of the projects will involve writing bare-metal and system (kernel) code for the [Raspberry Pi Computing Platform](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), using the C programming language.
 Many projects will involve embedded programming and require knowledge of material that we will *not* discuss in class.
 You will be given all the resources you need, and, as an engineer in a senior year course, you are expected to go through hardware manuals, processor specs, etc, and figure things out on your own.
 The teaching staff will do their best to provide help and guidance.

-_Students should work in groups (4-5 students per group) to complete the projects.
-Only one submission per group is expected._
+Students should work in groups (4-5 students per group) to complete the projects.
+Only one submission per group is expected.

 <!-- We will be using [Gitlab](https://www.gitlab.com "Gitlab") as the source control platform, so make sure you setup a Gitlab account as soon as possible.
 You will be assigned to a Gitlab group, which will contain your private project repositories.
 You will use Gitlab **Wiki** pages to write some required documentation and answer project-related questions (in addition to the code-level [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen") documentation that you will generate for every project).  -->